 I have written a book in the very popular What's Your Excuse? series.

-In this book I take a look at all of the reasons you might feel stuck and at why you might not currently feel able to progress to the next level.
-I offer simple, practical advice and inspiring ideas to help you move forward.
+In this book I take a look at the reasons you might feel stuck and why you might not currently feel able to progress to the next level.
+I offer simple, practical advice and ideas to help you move forward.

 “Deborah’s writing, much like her coaching, is straightforward and pragmatic, with her years of accumulated knowledge hitting the nail on the head time and time again.
 It’s as if she knows exactly what the reader is thinking and addresses internal dialogue with practical solutions that are applicable to creative folks at all stages of career.
 Take my word for it: once you start reading, you won’t want to stop.”

 Susan J Mumford, Entrepreneur, Speaker and Author.
 Founder of Be Smart About Art and the Association of Women Art Dealers

 “This book is very comprehensive.
 Often backed up by the author's own experiences, ideas as to how to move forward are clearly stated, as are subsequent exercises and tips.
 Exercises are presented both in a reader-friendly and user-friendly manner, making it that much easier for the reader to follow a process step by step.

 “I've taken a number of suggestions and motivational quotes from throughout the book, assigned each one to a single piece of paper and bound them together in a booklet which is set to hang above my desk.
 The suggestions as to how to create and maintain a vision were ones that really struck a positive chord.
 I shall be using these!
 Love the Kickstarting exercise, too - this is such fun!
 Very useful and inspirational content!”